ballerina-platform/module-ballerinax-azure-service-bus/README.md

 - Manage (Get/Create/Update/Delete/list) a queue, topic, subscription or rule.
 - Send messages to a queue, topic, or subscription.
 - Receive messages from a queue, topic, or subscription.
-- Listen to messages from a queue, topic, or subscription.

 Service Bus provides a Microsoft-supported [native Java API](https://docs.microsoft.com/en-us/java/api/overview/azure/servicebus?view=azure-java-stable) (
 SDK) and this module makes use of